FAQs

 The survey will cover all acute and specialist NHS trusts in England that provide adult acute cancer services.
 All adult patients (aged 16 and over), with a primary diagnosis of cancer, who have been admitted to hospital as inpatients for cancer related treatment, or who were seen as day case patients for cancer related treatment and have been discharged between April and June each year will be included in the survey.

-The sampling approach excludes cancer patients who have solely had outpatient appointments.
 Over the last few years, responding to stakeholder requests, we have explored ways to widen the scope of the sampling approach so that patients who solely have outpatient appointments could be included in the sample.
-After exploring different approaches, such as inclusion in the list produced locally by Trusts and use of national datasets, we have not been able to find an approach that meets the criteria of being timely, accurate, consistent and low burden.
-Therefore, the sampling approach will not be changed at this time.
+After thoroughly exploring different approaches, such as inclusion of such patients in the list produced locally by Trusts and use of national datasets including cancer registration, we have not been able to find an approach that meets the criteria of being timely, accurate, consistent and low burden.

 The role of participating organisations